Sujimichi/ksp_mod_lister/README.md

     ruby mod_lister.rb <path_to_KSP_install>

 Or (windows && !ruby) run the exe

     mod_lister.exe <path_to_KSP_install>

-or just
+or, if you place it inside a KSP install (in the root of the install), just

     mod_lister.exe
-if you place it inside a KSP install (in the root of the install)